 - Document Names: Perhaps you’re already good at version control.
 If so, you can skip this point, especially since it isn’t really a “Word” tip.
 However, if you’re like me, you might get confused about which version of a manuscript you’ve sent to your critique partner.
 I learned a VERY simple version control technique from my fellow medical writers: I add the date to the end of my document names, so they read VOICE_032312.doc.
 And yes, I keep every draft.
 I’m paranoid that way….

 I LOVE hearing from you.
-If you have additional tips to share, please let me know in the comments.
+If you have additional tips to share, please send me a message.
 I’ll add them to the list!